cleesmith/keys2text_proxy/README.md

   - **Ollama**

 - **Timestamped Chat History as plain text file**
-  The app keeps a plain-text log of all requests and responses for reference and as an aid in writing.<br>
+  The app keeps a *plain text log* of all requests and responses for reference and as an aid in writing.<br>
   Conversations are saved with timestamps and paired using `Me:` and `AI:` labels.<br>
   A new text file is created whenever the app is started up, which allows for organizing <br>
   your AI chats simply by starting, stopping, and restarting this app.